GlimmerLabs/virtual-mediascheme/Building.md

 Optional: Install Guest Additions
 ---------------------------------

-We generally build a system-agnostic virtual machine.
-However, you may want to build a system-specific virtual machine by installing the guest additions so that students don't have to.
+We generally build a host-agnostic virtual machine.
+However, you may want to build a host-specific virtual machine by installing the guest additions so that students don't have to.
 Instructions are in the user guide.